Mino-Host/.github/profile/README.md

 ## About Us

 Mino Host is a brand-new All-In-One hosting solution.
-Include web hosting, game hosting, VPS hosting... etc
+We offers affordable containerized servers and dedicated private servers hosting.

 ## Website